safesoftware/fmeflow-cli/docs/fmeserver_projects_upload.md

 ## fmeserver projects upload

-Imports FME Server Projects from a downloaded import package.
+Imports FME Server Projects from a downloaded package.

 ### Synopsis

-Imports FME Server Projects from a downloaded import package.
+Imports FME Server Projects from a downloaded package.
+Useful for moving a project from one FME Server to another.

 ```
 fmeserver projects upload [flags]